Charul00/Investor-Research-Agents-System/PROJECT_PLAN.md

 - Add SSE streaming

 ### Day 5
-- Testing, cleanup, screenshots, README, ARCHITECTURE.md, DECISIONS.md
+- Testing, cleanup, README, ARCHITECTURE.md, and DECISIONS.md
 - Deploy frontend to Vercel and backend to Render
 - Rehearse live demo with 2 orgs and 2 roles

 ## Important Constraint
 Do not promise "error free".
 Build for graceful degradation, observable failures, and clear user feedback instead.

-## Demo Script Targets
+## Acceptance Scenarios
 1. Analyst creates a research query and gets a structured report
 2. Admin in Org A sees only Org A data
 3. User in Org B cannot access Org A reports